physicsmattersmcgill/physicsmattersmcgill/pages/alice_c.md

 <br><br>
 <b>What do you like about Physics?</b>
 <br><br>
 Originally, I fell in love with physics because it was an applied form of math.
-Now, I am hooked on it for many reasons, with one of the largest being that the field is rapidly evolving and there isalways more to learn!
+Now, I am hooked on it for many reasons, with one of the largest being that the field is rapidly evolving and there is always more to learn!
 <br><br>
 <b>What outreach activities are you currently leading?</b>
 <br><br>